lumin-org/framework/docs/api/lifecycle.md

 **Parameters**

 - **params:** `...any`<br>
-A list of parameters to be passed to the controller method
+A list of parameters to be passed to the provider method

 **Returns**